Pokémon 4Ever: Plot

 Team Rocket pursue the children, joining forces with the Marauder.
 The children are guided to the lake by wild Pokémon, where Celebi is healed.
-That night, Ash and Sammy bond, hoping the latter can return to his era.
-The next day, the Marauder confronts the group, using a Dark Ball to capture Celebi and uses its immense powers over nature to encase it in an enormous draconian-like armour made from the forest.
+That night, Ash and Sammy bond, both hoping the latter can return to his era.
+The next day, the Marauder confronts the group, using a Dark Ball to capture Celebi and uses its immense powers over nature to encase it in an enormous draconian-like armor made from the forest.
 After Jessie is captured, the Marauder admits he plans to use Celebi to overthrow Giovanni as leader of Team Rocket and take over the world himself.
 Ash, his friends, and Suicune battle to rescue Celebi from the Marauder's influence.

-Ash, Sammy, and Pikachu breach Celebi's armour and convince it to resist the Marauder, regaining his memories and is freed from the Dark Ball's influence.
+Ash, Sammy, and Pikachu breach Celebi's armor and convince it to resist the Marauder, regaining his memories and is freed from the Dark Ball's influence.
 The Marauder and Jessie tumble in the lake as Celebi's armour collapses.
 However, upon taking Celebi to the lakeside, it dies in Sammy's arms.
 The group attempt to revive it when Suicune purifies the lake, but it fails.
 Just as all hope of reviving Celebi is lost, the Voice of the Forest, which is actually each Celebi from across time, materializes in the sky and magically resurrects their fellow Time Travel Pokémon.
-Suddenly, the Marauder appears and kidnaps Celebi, using a jetpack to escape, but Ash and Pikachu rescue Celebi, with the Marauder crashing into the forest and is confronted by Towa, Diana, White, and the angry wild Pokémon.
+Suddenly, the Marauder re-appears and tries to kidnaps Celebi again by using a jetpack to escape, but Ash and Pikachu rescue Celebi; the Marauder then crashes into the forest and is confronted by Towa, Diana, White, and the angry wild Pokémon.

 Celebi takes Sammy back to his own time, who promises to reunite with Ash in the future.
 Ash, Misty, and Brock speak to Professor Oak of their adventure.
 Ash saddened by Sammy's departure, however, Oak reassures him that friendships can withstand the test of time and he and Sammy will remain friends.
 Upon ending the call, the trio are perplexed about how Professor Oak knew Sammy's name, having never mentioned it.
 In his laboratory, Oak looks through his sketchbook, revealing that he is Sammy.
 Later, Tracey Sketchit discovers Oak's sketchbook and inserts it into a bookshelf for safekeeping, and Jessie reunites with James and Meowth on the lake.